zpaq/zpaq/readme.txt

 If you find a bug, please let me know at mattmahoneyfl@gmail.com.
 All zpaq versions can be found at http://mattmahoney.net/zpaq

-zpaq.exe was compiled with MinGW g++ 4.6.1 and compressed with upx 3.06w as follows:
+zpaq.exe was compiled with MinGW g++ 4.7.0 and compressed with upx 3.06w as follows:

-  g++ -O3 -msse2 -s -static -Wall zpaq.cpp libzpaq.cpp divsufsort.c -DNDEBUG -o zpaq
+  g++ -O3 -s -static -Wall zpaq.cpp libzpaq.cpp divsufsort.c -DNDEBUG -o zpaq
   upx zpaq.exe

+To compile for Linux, include the options: -Dunix -fopenmp